Audi VW P0171 Fault Code

 - Replacing the PCV, EVAP, and EGR valves can sometimes fix this problem.
 If the issue is because of a problem with the mass airflow sensor, try removing it and cleaning it or replacing it altogether.

-- If the issue persists after you’ve replaced any leaky vacuums and cleaned the mass airflow sensor, running a fuel pressure test is a good idea.
+- If the issue persists after you’ve replaced any leaky vacuums and cleaned the mass airflow sensor, it’s a good idea to run a fuel pressure test.
 This will tell you if you need to replace the fuel pump, fuel filter, or fuel pressure regulator.

 These are the most common solutions for the P0171 error code.
 A lean condition means that there is too much air in the ratio.
 Knowing this and being aware of the common causes of this error code will help you find the best solution for fixing it.